 - Tier 2 Develop and Pilot | Up to $25,000

 - Tier 3 Evaluate and Sustain | Up to $50,000

 Download the RFP and explore the three grant tiers.

 Community Action Model (CAM)

-This opportunity offers a stepped model to meet an identified priority cancer issue in Oregon.
+This opportunity offers a stepped model to address an identified priority cancer issue in Oregon.
 Grants fund organizations to complete steps 1-5 of the model, funding the process from a community needs assessment to implementation and evaluation of a policy, systems or environmental change to advance health equity.
 Grant duration two years (up to $50,000 per year).
 We aim to fund up to four proposals per Community Action Model funding cycle.

 The next CAM Request for Proposals is expected to be released in January 2021.

 Mission and guiding principles